AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_gateway.html.markdown

 * `peering_ha_zone` - (Optional) Zone information for creating Peering HA Gateway, only zone is accepted.
 Required for GCP if enabling Peering HA.
 (Example: GCP: "us-west1-c")
 * `peering_ha_eip` - (Optional) Public IP address that you want assigned to the HA peering instance.
 Only available for AWS.
 * `peering_ha_gw_size` - (Optional) Size of the Peering HA Gateway.
-* `single_az_ha` (Optional) Set to "enabled" if this feature is desired.
+* `single_az_ha` (Optional) Set to true if this feature is desired.
+(Supported values: true, false)
 * `allocate_new_eip` - (Optional) When value is off, reuse an idle address in Elastic IP pool for this gateway.
 Otherwise, allocate a new Elastic IP and use it for this gateway.
 Available in 2.7 or later release.
-(Supported values : "on", "off") (Default: "on") Option not available for GCP and ARM gateways, they will automatically allocate new eip's.
+(Supported values : true, false) (Default: true) Option not available for GCP and ARM gateways, they will automatically allocate new eip's.
 * `eip` - (Optional) Required when allocate_new_eip is "off".
 It uses specified EIP for this gateway.
 Available in 3.5 or later release eip.
 Only available for AWS.
 * `tag_list` - (Optional) Instance tag of cloud provider.
 Example: ["key1:value1", "key002:value002"] Only available for AWS.